GrandPurpleOcelot/faces_of_reddit/readme.md

 * Face Averaging

 Each section will contain a detail description and discussion of employ methods.
-Methods from this project were adapted from Satya Mallick's [OpenCV tutorial series](https://www.learnopencv.com/average-face-opencv-c-python-tutorial/).
+Methods from this project were adapted from Satya Mallick's [OpenCV tutorial series](https://www.learnopencv.com/average-face-opencv-c-python-tutorial/) (Mallick, 2016).

 ```python